Horava-Lifshitz Type Quantum Field Theory and Hierarchy Problem: The model

 According to the equation of motion, once we adopt the gauge-fixing condition in Eq.
 (10) at $t= t_0^{}$, this condition will continue to hold for all $t$.
-Then the propagator for gauge fields can be obtained by using functional method
+Then we can derive the propagator for gauge fields using functional method

 We can also derive the propagators for spinor and Higgs fields from Eq.
 (3) and (4), using the same method: